hsmoon0/hsmoon0.github.io/_pages/about.md

 I am a researcher working at the intersection of multimodal neuroimaging, connectomics, and machine learning.
-My work focuses on understanding Alzheimer’s disease risk by integrating diffusion MRI, structural imaging, behavioral assays, transcriptomics, and blood/brain molecular signatures.
+My work focuses on understanding Alzheimer’s disease risk by integrating structural/diffusion MRI, animal behavioral experiments and blood/brain transcriptomics.

 My Ph.D. research in Biomedical Engineering at Duke University centered on building computational pipelines and deep learning models to link brain structure and